Binarii-Labs-Products/tmpbn/README.md

 Share plain text secrets without disclosing actor credentials such as email, ip address or phone numbers.

+Secrets are physically removed from the server after 5 minutes or on decryption.

 This is a simple zero knowledge app that allows secrets to be encrypted and saved temporarily on a server and then viewed by another device or actor.

 Version 0.0.197.